-Target Hospitality Corp. (since 2017)

-WillScot Mobile Mini Holdings Corp. (formerly WillScot Corporation) (Since 2015)

-Screaming Eagle Acquisition Corp.
-(Since 2022)

-Diamond Eagle Acquisition Corp. (former)

-Platinum Eagle Acquisition Corp. (former)
+WillScot Mobile Mini Holdings Corp. (formerly WillScot Corporation) (Since 2015) Screaming Eagle Acquisition Corp.
+(Since 2022) Target Hospitality Corp. (former) Diamond Eagle Acquisition Corp. (former) Platinum Eagle Acquisition Corp. (former)

 We believe Mr. Sagansky is qualified to serve on our Board due to, among other things, his extensive background and experience as an executive in the media and entertainment industries and his substantial mergers and acquisitions experience.